Does Medicare Cover Back Braces ?

 Therapeutic shoes or inserts for people with diabetes who have severe diabetic foot disease.

-Free one-on-one help with understanding Medicare
+Get free assistance with understanding Medicare

 Does Medicaid cover back braces and other DME ?

 Medicaid has a very different structure from Medicare, as its programs are funded both federally and by each individual state.

 Concretely, this means that each individual state has quite a lot of leeway with what it does on its Medicaid programs, so long as it follows the Medicaid guidelines.

 It is not uncommon for Medicaid to allow a state to waive some of its eligibility requirements for a program, so that a state may be able to give health care to people who might otherwise not get it.

 When this is done, it’s known as a Waiver, and each different waiver can have specific eligibility requirements targeting specific elements of the population, and often with limited places.

 This has resulted in hundreds of waivers, all with different eligibility, and all across the US.